Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/internal-libs.rst

       "homepage": "https://tuleap.org",           // or your lib's homepage "license": "GPL-2.0-or-later",              // or your license
-      "private": true,                            // to avoid accidentally publishing on NPM registry "version": "0.0.0",
+      "private": true,                            // to avoid accidentally publishing on NPM registry "type": "module",                           // Allow import/export instead of require() "module": "dist/my-lib-name.js",            // The Javascript ES Module bundle of your lib "main": "dist/my-lib-name.umd.cjs",         // The Javascript UMD bundle of your lib "types": "dist/main.d.ts",                  // Generated TypeScript declarations
-      "module": "dist/my-lib-name.es.js",         // The Javascript ES Module bundle of your lib "main": "dist/my-lib-name.umd.js",          // The Javascript UMD bundle of your lib "exports": {
+      "exports": {
         ".": {
-          "import": "./dist/my-lib-name.es.js",   // The Javascript ES Module bundle of your lib "require": "./dist/my-lib-name.umd.js"  // The Javascript UMD bundle of your lib }
+          "import": "./dist/my-lib-name.js",      // The Javascript ES Module bundle of your lib "require": "./dist/my-lib-name.umd.cjs" // The Javascript UMD bundle of your lib }
       },
       "style": "dist/style.css",                  // The CSS bundle of your lib